Keeping a Dream Journal: Unlock Your Subconscious Mind

 What should I write in my dream journal?

 Capture the emotional tone, key images and symbols, people present, colors, and the final scene before waking.
 Add a brief note about what's been on your mind in waking life.
-You're building a personal symbolic vocabulary — more detail means more useful patterns over time.
+You're building a personal symbolic vocabulary, so more detail means more useful patterns over time.

 How to dream journal for lucid dreaming?

-Journal daily and look for your personal dream signs — recurring elements unique to your dreams.
+Journal daily and look for your personal dream signs, the recurring elements unique to your dreams.
 Once you know them, they become reality check triggers inside future dreams.
 Most lucid dreaming techniques (WILD, WBTB, MILD) rely on this self-knowledge.

 How do I recall my dreams better?